-----BEGIN PGP SIGNED MESSAGE-----

 6) support on the application of mitigation or resolution measures.

-CNCS does not perform any of the before mentioned measures.
+CNCS usually does not perform any of the before mentioned measures.
 This responsibility is entirely of the participating entities.

 5.3 CSIRT Capability Building